shiv207/IdeaGEN/README.md

-ideaGEN: The Invention Engine
+# ideaGEN: The Invention Engine

-Because coming up with good ideas is hard.
+**Because coming up with good ideas is hard.**

 Let’s be honest: the hardest part of a hackathon isn't the coding—it's figuring out what to build that isn't another to-do list or a weather app.
-We built ideaGEN because we were tired of staring at a blank whiteboard.
+We built **ideaGEN** because we were tired of staring at a blank whiteboard.

-What is it?
+### What is it?
 It’s an AI that finds problems you didn't even know you had.
-While other tools help you code, ideaGEN tells you what to code.
+While other tools help you code, ideaGEN tells you *what* to code.
 It digs through messy feedback and "normal human complaining" to find actual billion-dollar product ideas.

-How it works (The Simple Version)
+### How it works (The Simple Version)

-1.
-The Rant: You feed it raw transcripts, support tickets, or just a list of things that annoy you.
+1. **The Rant**: You feed it raw transcripts, support tickets, or just a list of things that annoy you.

-2.
-The Brain: Claude 3.5 Sonnet does the heavy lifting, finding the "hidden friction" in your data.
+2. **The Brain**: Claude 3.5 Sonnet does the heavy lifting, finding the "hidden friction" in your data.

-3.
-The Magic: It spits out a full PRD and a live UI mock.
+3. **The Magic**: It spits out a full PRD and a live UI mock.

-The Tech Stack
+### The Tech Stack

-•
-Brain: Claude 3.5 (The smart one)
+* **Brain**: Claude 3.5 (The smart one)

-•
-Storage: Supabase (The reliable one)
+* **Storage**: Supabase (The reliable one)

-•
-Frontend: Next.js (The fast one)
+* **Frontend**: Next.js (The fast one)

-•
-Vibe: 100% Innovation.
+* **Vibe**: 100% Innovation.
 0% To-Do Lists.

-Why we’ll win
+### Why we’ll win

-Because while everyone else is building a "Social Media for Cats," we’re using AWS-ready tech to solve the one problem every founder has: "What do I build next?"
+Because while everyone else is building a "Social Media for Cats," we’re using AWS-ready tech to solve the one problem every founder has: **"What do I build next?"**

+---
-Built for the AWS Hackathon 2026.
-No weather apps were harmed in the making of this project.
+**Built for the AWS Hackathon 2026.
+No weather apps were harmed in the making of this project.**